 - Jingle, Jingle, Jingle, 1964

 - The Most Wonderful Day of the Year, 1964

 - A Caroling We Go, 1966

 - Joyous Christmas, 1969

 See the Johnny Marks profile and song catalog at the Songwriters Hall of Fame.
-Marks also co-wrote a number of other Christmas and Holiday Season-themed songs with various songwriters including Gene Autry, Merle Travis, Carmen Lombardo, Tom Hagen, Cleve Moore, Sidney Danoff, and Marvin Brodie.
-Among those songs are the following:
+Marks also adapted songs from classic Christmas poems, and co-wrote a number of other Christmas and Holiday Season-themed songs with various songwriters including Gene Autry, Merle Travis, Carmen Lombardo, Tom Hagen, Cleve Moore, Sidney Danoff, and Marvin Brodie.
+Songs in these two categories include the following:

 - 1959 — Nine Little Reindeer (Merle Travis, Gene Autry, Johnny Marks) — recorded by Gene Autry, 1959

-- 1961 – I’ll Be a Little Angel (w.m.
-Johnny Marks & Sid Danoff) — This is a popular children’s song.
+- 1961 — I’ll Be a Little Angel (w.m.
+Johnny Marks and Sid Danoff) — still a popular children’s song